Code-Institute-Submissions/DPHamdev-Drum-Haven/README.md

 The Tuning page on Drum Haven enables the user to gain an understanding as to what the service is that's on offer.
 Giving a brief description of the service, means that the user gets all the information they need concisely, including expectations when it comes to the end product as well as the price of the service.

+It allows the user to be able to select the size of their drum kit, the size of the drums in the drum kit as well as the tuning for each drum.

+The tuning relationship between toms changes with each selection, allowing the user to see what tuning their kit will be when they submit it to Drum Haven.

 Also included on this page is a form enabling the user to be able to interact with the website, once filled out, the form once submitted will send an email detailing the form values inputted by the user to drumhavenuk@gmail.com.
 It also sends another email to the user once again reassuring them that the request has been received by the business.